RuthNduta/RuthNduta/README.md

 ### Jambo friend! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Ruth Nduta Muriithi, a Data Scientist.
-I have developed a solid foundation of technical and interpersonal skills that have enabled me to succeed in this field.
+¡hola!
+My name is Ruth Nduta Muriithi but cool people call me MR. Nduta and I am a Data Scientist.
+In Data Science I see a purposeful and versatile vocation yet what I love most is its fusion of technology with real life occurrences.
 I am confident in my ability to lead a team on a project; communicate the findings and recommendations of an analysis; or assist in the development of advanced machine learning algorithms.
 I thrive on tackling complex and difficult problems and employ advanced technical tools to educate, inform, and propel businesses.

 I'm always trying to grow and learn something new.
 I lose track of time dancing under the stars pretending to be in Hollywood.